Far Away Places (Mad Men): Production

 Creator Matthew Weiner said "Far Away Places" was inspired by "anthologized French films" with "lots of short stories in them", with all three short stories linked by a thematic "desire to go away".
 He further explained that "Peggy has this moment where she tries to be Don and fails, and then goes on Peggy's version of Don – sexually irresponsible, and drunk, and working".
 Elisabeth Moss said the handjob Peggy gives a stranger in the theatre is a "moment of forgetting" after the frustrating Heinz pitch.

 Weiner spoke about the structure of the episode in June 2012:

 He spoke about the writing of a scene of the episode in August 2012:

 Weiner characterized Roger's acid trip as an experience of "complete honesty" and an "experience of empathy, something he's probably never experienced in his life.
 He doesn't see the world through other people's lives and that kind of epiphany to me is very beautiful, even though it's the end of the relationship.
 They are alone in the truth together".

 While discussing the fight between Don and Megan, Weiner commented on the violence and passion, noting that "what you get is that Don loves this woman" and that Megan is "everything that's good to him".
 Jessica Pare commented on Don's lack of respect for her work, and Jon Hamm judged Don's actions as "immature".
-However, Hamm regarded Don's fear as "genuine" when he is unsure of Megan's whereabouts.
+Hamm regarded Don's fear as "genuine" when he is unsure of Megan's whereabouts.
 The flashback scene between Don and Megan in the car was actually shot for the fourth season finale, "Tomorrowland", written and directed by Weiner, but was cut.
 Weiner decided to reinsert this scene into the episode as a flashback.
 The exterior scenes of the Howard Johnson's hotel were filmed in October 2011 at the Regency Inn and Suites in Baldwin Park, California.
 The hotel operated as a Howard Johnson's from 1967 until it was sold in 1995.

 Editor Christopher Gay spoke about the episode in August 2012: